mjcumming/wiim/ISSUE_97_INVESTIGATION.md

 - **CRITICAL FINDING**: In `coordinator_polling.py:333-342`, when UPnP is enabled and has provided volume, we **remove volume from HTTP polling**
 - At startup, UPnP may not have provided volume yet, but we're already excluding it from HTTP polling
 - This creates a race condition: UPnP hasn't sent volume event yet, but HTTP polling is already disabled for volume
+- **Note**: For Audio Pro devices, HTTP volume API might not work anyway, but we should still poll at startup for all devices
 - Volume parsing in `api_parser.py:111-117` looks for `vol` field, but it's being removed before parsing

 **Code Location**:
 - `custom_components/wiim/coordinator_polling.py:333-342` (removes volume when UPnP active)
+- `custom_components/wiim/coordinator_polling.py:868-890` (preserves UPnP volume)
 - `custom_components/wiim/data.py:1218-1233` (`should_use_upnp_volume()` check)
 - `custom_components/wiim/api_parser.py:110-117` (volume parsing)